robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 Bringing as example a 2019 deadly crash case in which a Tesla car with auto-pilot enabled was involved

-[!INFO]
-Tesla must pay a portion of $329 million in damages after fatal Autopilot crash, jury says. -- [CNBC](https://www.cnbc.com/2025/08/01/tesla-must-pay-329-million-in-damages-in-fatal-autopilot-case.html)
+> Tesla must pay a portion of $329 million in damages after fatal Autopilot crash, jury says. -- [CNBC](https://www.cnbc.com/2025/08/01/tesla-must-pay-329-million-in-damages-in-fatal-autopilot-case.html)
-[/INFO]

 Please, notice that "can be held accountable" does not mean "must be".
 So, let dig in this news: